 Today, The Mulberry Centre is a well-established resource in West London and has over nearly two decades received many thousands of visits to the Centre from those affected by cancer.

-The Mulberry Centre is the culmination of a series of events.
-Fifteen years ago, the West Middlesex University Hospital NHS Trust launched its first major fundraising campaign under the heading of the Pulse Appeal.
+Our history is a culmination of a series of events.
+Over 20 years ago, it was seen that West London needed a cancer support service – somewhere for anyone affected by a diagnosis of cancer could visit for information, advice and support and West Middlesex University Hospital NHS Trust launched its first major fundraising campaign under the banner of the Pulse Appeal.

 Visits were made to similar centres around the country to gain an understanding of the viability of the service and its ongoing funding needs.